wombleton/gitlaw-nz/acts/M/Maori Fisheries Act 2004.md

 A general outline of these changes is set out in the notes at the end of this reprint, together with other explanatory material about this reprint.

-This Act is administered by the Ministry of Fisheries.
+This Act is administered by the Ministry for Primary Industries.

 ---